 The U.S. Bureau of Labor Statistics (BLS) defines drivers of light or delivery services as those who drive a van or truck weighing less than 26,000 pounds (www.bls.gov).
 They work for a variety of businesses and deliver all types of goods and merchandise, from linens, uniforms and food to cash and furniture.
 Some drive an established route, while others drive to different locations every day.

-Approximately one third of the 3.2 million truck and driver-sales jobs were held by delivery drivers in 2008.
-Employment of delivery services truck drivers was predicted to grow more slowly than the average of all truck drivers, due to the fact that the occupation is tied closely to the economy.
+Approximately 770,000 light truck and delivery services drivers were employed in 2012.
+Employment of these drivers was predicted to grow 15%, which is faster than the average of all truck drivers, due to the fact that the occupation is tied closely to the economy.